 - Management Planning and general asset management

 There are relatively few professionals with significant expertise in measuring the value of bioeconomy businesses and assets.
-Experts in appraisal of renewable fuels business and plants must have substantial and specialized economic and engineering capabilities, in addition to the general and specialized appraisal capabilities.
+Experts in the appraisal of renewable fuels businesses and plants must have substantial and specialized economic and engineering capabilities and general and specialized appraisal capabilities.
 These skills include business appraisal, machinery and equipment appraisal and real property appraisal capabilities.
 The appraisers ought to be designated by the American Society of Appraisers or the Appraisal Institute and may require state licensure.
-They should be ASA Certified Sr. Appraisers in Machinery & Equipment as well as other specialties, and Certified Business Valuations Experts, as well as designated subject matter experts in biofuels/renewable fuels, biomaterials, biomass and biomass power, feedstocks, biotechnologies and a variety of specialty services.
+They should be ASA Certified Sr. Appraisers in Machinery & Equipment as well as other specialties, and Certified Business Valuations Experts, as well as designated subject matter experts in biofuels/renewable fuels, biomaterials, biomass and biomass power, feedstocks, biotechnologies, and a variety of specialty services.
 The expertise encompasses things like ag biotech, agricultural waste, alcohol fuels, algae biofuel, alternative proteins, animal-free products, beverage fermentation, bio-based chemicals, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, conversion technologies, enzyme technologies, ethanol gas, Fischer Tropsch, food waste, fuel additives, green energy grants, hydrothermal carbonization, industrial enzymes, industrial fermentation, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, railroad ties, reactor design, recycled plastics, and renewable energy finance.